jennybc/lotr-tidy/02-tidy.md

 Write an R script that reads them in and writes a single tidy data frame to file.
 Literally, reproduce the `lotr_tidy` data frame and the `lotr_tidy.csv` data file from above.

-Write R code to compute the total number of words spoken by each `Race` across the entire trilogy.
+Write R code to compute the total number of words spoken by each race across the entire trilogy.
 Do it two ways:

--   Using `Film`-specific or `Gender`-specific, untidy data frames as the input data.
+-   Using film-specific or gender-specific, untidy data frames as the input data.
 -   Using the `lotr_tidy` data frame as input.

 Reflect on the process of writing this code and on the code itself.
 Which is easier to write?
 Easier to read?

-Write R code to compute the total number of words spoken in each `Film`.
-Do this by copying and modifying your own code for totalling words by `Race`.
+Write R code to compute the total number of words spoken in each film.
+Do this by copying and modifying your own code for totalling words by race.
 Which approach is easier to modify and repurpose -- the one based on multiple, untidy data frames or the tidy data?

 Take home message
 -----------------

 It is untidy to have have data parcelled out across different files or data frames.
-We used `rbind()` above to combine `Film`-specific data frames into one large data frame.
+We used `dplyr::bind_rows()` above to combine film-specific data frames into one large data frame.

 It is untidy to have a conceptual variable, e.g. "word count", spread across multiple variables, such as word counts for males and word counts for females.
-We used the `gather()` function from the `tidyr` package to stack up all the word counts into a single variable, create a new variable to convey male vs. female, and do the replication needed for the other variables.
+We used the `gather()` function from the tidyr package to stack up all the word counts into a single variable, create a new variable to convey male vs. female, and do the replication needed for the other variables.

 Many data analytic projects will benefit from a script that marshals data from different files, tidies the data, and writes a clean result to file for further analysis.